What Size Should You Cut Quilting Scraps?

 After years of trial and error, I found a system that actually works—inspired by the wonderful Karen Brown of Just Get it Done Quilts and tweaked to fit my "modern traditional" soul.

 Don't worry about saving every single thread.
-If it’s smaller than 1", let it go.
-For everything else, grab a fresh blade and cut your scraps into these three versatile sizes:
+If it’s smaller than 1", let it go (unless you like crumbs then save these in their own bin).

 • 6.5” strips